 Trying to explain with those who haven’t lived it can be difficult, as genuine people will try to understand you, yet as they haven’t experienced it are not entirely sure, if there was only emotional abuse, it’s hard to explain that your childhood was difficult, especially if the narcissist puts a great show onto the outside world.

 Or ” I was taught from a very early age to blame myself for everything, when things went wrong it was always my fault, when things went right it was a fluke of luck if someone liked me, praised me or complimented me I doubted it, I always doubted myself and my own abilities, If I achieved it was always down to someone else and never down to me, unable to accept credit from myself or from those around me, if something went wrong I knew it was my fault because I was told over and over how stupid, useless, lazy and could never do anything right.
-So even when doing I felt lazy, even when getting things right I felt like I was doing something wrong, So I slowly learned the harsh word said, and actions are done by others towards me that it must be true about me, because I was flawed, and it takes a lot of time and works to shift those voices back out.”
+So even when I doing I felt lazy, even when getting things right I felt like I was doing something wrong, So I slowly learned by the harsh words said to me, and actions that are done to me by others towards me are my fault, that it must be true about me, because I was flawed, and it takes a lot of time and works to shift those voices back out.”

 ”I was taught as a child no matter what I did.
 It was never enough to leave me questing, am I enough?”

 ”I was taught as a child to apologise for things I haven’t even done, leaving me to say sorry for no reason.”